Logolo/define-io/README.md

 Current Heroku testing/alpha available at: http://beta.define.io/

-**TODO/UPDATES (12/28/12)**
+**TODO/UPDATES (1/1/13)**

-* The layout is a mess right now!
-I need to clean up a lot of things and possibly rework the way I'm using Bootstrap in order to get a better and more consistent design.
-It's tough because I'm still not so great with frontend. :(
+* Doing some massive changes to the layout!
+After this, I will aim to get some better JavaScript going in order to display information about various products on the main page as well as in other parts of the site.
+I might want to add a company attribute to the products in the near future.